inirajan/inirajan/README.md

 - 👋 Hi, I’m @inirajan
-- 👀 I’m interested in web development , photoshop and cyber security .
+- 👀 I’m interested in Web technology , Photoshop and Cyber security .
-- 🌱 I’m currently learning about web development and java script .
+- 🌱 I’m currently learning about web development and Java Script .
 - 💞️ I’m looking to collaborate on